Olegbobokhidze/planets-fact-site/README.md

 ### Built with

 - React
+- react-router
 - Styled components

 ### Personal development

-This is my another big react app in my portfolio and i am so excited, I used routes.
+This is my another big react app in my portfolio and i am so excited, I first used react-routes and it was great experience, i fall in love with react and i think react is my best friend.

 ## Author